Life Insurance With High Blood Pressure or Cholesterol

 • How do you manage stress?

-Your answers to these questions will give the underwriter an idea of how well you’re managing your blood pressure.
-Someone pursuing lifestyle changes as treatment may receive lower rates than someone who isn’t.
+Your answers to these questions give the underwriter a more complete view of your efforts.
+Someone actively pursuing lifestyle treatment for hypertension is far more likely to receive competitive rates than someone making no health changes.

 4 Ways to Lower your Blood Pressure